paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   date: 2011-09-08T13:57:09+01:00
   url: http://calabazilla.com/
   content: |
-    Thanks a lot; I've been looking for a set that includes a Goodreads icon.
+    Thanks a lot; I’ve been looking for a set that includes a Goodreads icon.

 - author: Shayne Sherman
   gravatar: 3174bc5a331b23db0f131675d182a201
   date: 2011-09-15T06:55:30+01:00
   url: http://shaynesherman.com/
   content: |
     I really appreciate this post.
 I have been looking everywhere for this!
 Thank goodness I found it on Bing.
-You've made my day!
+You’ve made my day!
 Thanks again!

 - author: Christina
   gravatar: 612a8438bfa5c4735ec579c3d75b5ce0